Yermehyaw/alx-low_level_programming/0x12-singly_linked_lists/README.md

 The following functions use linked lists to:
 0: Print all elements of a list
 1: Returns the number of elements in a linked list

+4: Frees all allocated  memory in a linked list